jwbuurlage/Bulk/docs/pages/coarrays.md

 }
 ```

-To compute the local sum of the numbers in the coarray image.
+to compute the local sum of the numbers in the coarray image.

 ## Slices